neu-se/CS4530-CS5500-Spring-2021/tutorials/week6-react.md

 nav_order: 6
 ---

 This tutorial covers the basic concepts of react.
-By the end of this tutorial, you will be able to create a new react app, understand the basic concepts of react such as states and props, understand React hooks, using Chakra-ui with React, and connect a react frontend to a backend using axios.
+By the end of this tutorial, you will be able to create a new react app, understand the basic concepts of react, such as states and props, understand React hooks, use Chakra-ui with React, and connect a react frontend to a backend using axios.

 Contents:
 * [Creating a new React App](#create-react-app)